 How Covid-19 has affected all areas

-The ‘one year on’ theme has featured across the Monitor Network.
-In our sister title Energy Monitor, the chair of the European Parliament’s environment committee, Pascal Canfin, describes how Covid recovery spending can get the EU closer to net-zero carbon emissions, while France and Spain are considered ‘best in class’ when it comes to green Covid recoveries.
+The ‘one year on’ theme has featured on our sister site.
+In an Energy Monitor article, the chair of the European Parliament’s environment committee, Pascal Canfin, describes how Covid recovery spending can get the EU closer to net-zero carbon emissions, while France and Spain are considered ‘best in class’ when it comes to green Covid recoveries.
 The ‘building back better’ theme is picked up on, with Europe’s efforts falling short when it comes to green energy investment.

 What the world will look like in March 2022 is anyone’s guess.
 Will we be back in the office?
 Will mask wearing be commonplace?
 Will Joe Wicks’s batteries have finally run out?
 One thing that is for certain is that the Covid-19 pandemic has changed the world.
 Whether that is for better or worse remains to be seen.
 The ugly spats around vaccine nationalism, and the manner in which the jabs seem to be the privilege of developed countries, suggests that ‘building back better’ is a meaningless phrase being bandied around by politicians who are still in full-on protectionist mode.
 If the gaps between the rich and the poor – be it countries or individuals – simply continue to widen, an opportunity will have been missed (along with the targets for the UN’s Sustainable Development Goals, no doubt).
 Hopefully, as developed countries emerge from the pandemic, their prior global commitments on climate, poverty, hunger, gender equality and the rest will surface again.